Digital-Education-Hub/dehsi2021online/content/background/schedule.md

 Large group discussion and takeaways (Think Piece) 2:45 - 4:00PM: Empowering Families & Activity 2

-DAY 2 visit pre-Institute contributions & yesterday's evaluations- How can we add to or expand these understandings on empowering families & communities?
-1:30 - 2:30
+DAY 2

 1:00 - 1:30PM: Reflection & Interconnections between Throughlines

+1:30 - 2:30:
+-Revisit pre-Institute contributions & yesterday's evaluations- How can we add to or expand these understandings on empowering families & communities?

+BREAK

+2:45 - 4:00:
-Group Activity: Revisit Home and School Values; Venn Diagram: How are different identities being included/excluded made visible/invisible in schools (in person, online)?
+-Group Activity: Revisit Home and School Values; Venn Diagram: How are different identities being included/excluded made visible/invisible in schools (in person, online)?
 What needs to be considered in Coalition Building?
-Large group discussion and takeaways
+-Large group discussion and takeaways
-Where do we go from here?
+-Where do we go from here?
-2:45 - 4:00:
-BREAK